g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 **M**essage **o**f **t**he **d**ay can be fun and useful if you create one.
 Ubuntu has a package (`update-motd`) to generate dynamic messages.
 Thats it.
-This is shown **after** successfull authentication.
+This is shown **after** successful authentication.
 The banner before authentication is `Banner` below.

 ```
 PrintMotd no